SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 Open **contributions.json** and add a list item there with the information about the position.
 Please make a unique list entry for each unique position even if they are for the same company.

+All new contributions will go to this file before being automatically added to the appropriate markdown file.
+In this JSON file there will be at least one list item which shows an example of what a new contribution will look like.
 The file will look something like this:
 ```json
 [
     {